BMO International Money Transfer: Fees, Rates and Transfer Time

 What you need to know is that banks don’t have a monopoly on performing international transfers and currency exchanges.
 As long as a business is licensed, bonded, regulated, and insured, they can perform that exact same service, except at a lower rate.
 Indeed KnightsbridgeFX is one such business.

 If BMO is the bank making your currency exchange and/or international money transfer, it’s in your best interest to contact them to find out what you’re really being charged.
 The costs aren’t exactly hidden online, but they also aren’t terribly easy to find.
 Furthermore, their exchange rates change daily and are subject to further change with no notice given.
 For the most accurate exchange rate information, contact BMO and get the answers you deserve.

-Differentially, a far more practical solution is simply to contact Knightsbridge and lock in the absolute lowest exchange rate today.
+Beyond this, a far more practical solution is simply to contact Knightsbridge and lock in the absolute lowest exchange rate today.
 Their experts are both knowledgeable and friendly, and they are ready to help you save big on your next currency exchange.

 Here is an example of the extraneous fees third party banks charge when you send money through a major bank like BMO:

 |International Funds Transfer with BMO